Difraya/hse_nlp_project/DL/Voronik/README.md

 ```
 **Результат**:
 ```
-[AUTHOR_Fyodor_Dostoyevsky] The meaning of life is... a mystery that haunts every soul, a burden that crushes the weak, yet elevates the strong.
+[AUTHOR_Fyodor_Dostoyevsky] The meaning of life is a mystery that haunts every soul, a burden that crushes the weak, yet elevates the strong.
 In the depths of despair, I found the truth: suffering is the only reality that binds us all.
 ```